Qeolvdxu/ride_the_commandline/README.md

     Your goal is to find any number of one line commands that will:
-    * run the HAYDEN_minotaur.sh script.
+    * Run the HAYDEN_minotaur.sh script.
     * Move the hidden minotaur file into the root directory.

     Useful commands that may help you out: